Leydig cell

 Leydig cells, also known as interstitial cells of the testes and interstitial cells of Leydig, are found adjacent to the seminiferous tubules in the testicle and produce testosterone in the presence of luteinizing hormone (LH).
 They are polyhedral in shape and have a large, prominent nucleus, an eosinophilic cytoplasm, and numerous lipid-filled vesicles.
+Males have two types of Leydig cells that appear in two distinct stages of development: the fetal type and the adult type.

 Structure

 The mammalian Leydig cell is a polyhedral epithelioid cell with a single eccentrically located ovoid nucleus.
 The nucleus contains one to three prominent nucleoli and large amounts of dark-staining peripheral heterochromatin.
 The acidophilic cytoplasm usually contains numerous membrane-bound lipid droplets and large amounts of smooth endoplasmic reticulum (SER).
 Besides the abundance of SER with scattered patches of rough endoplasmic reticulum, several mitochondria are also prominent within the cytoplasm.
 Reinke crystals have lipofuscin pigment and rod-shaped crystal-like structures 3 to 20 micrometres in diameter.

+Life cycle

-Adult-type Leydig cells differentiate in the post-natal testis and are dormant until puberty.
-They are preceded in the testis by a population of fetal-type Leydig cells from the 8th to the 20th week of gestation, which produce enough testosterone for masculinisation of a male fetus.
+Fetal-type Leydig cells are present from the 8th to the 20th week of gestation, which produce enough testosterone for masculinisation of a male fetus.
+It's unclear what they differentiate from (as of 2010).
+Their testosterone-producing precursors are demonstrably present in the 7th week of gestation.
+Starting from the 8th week, their growth and maintenance are supported by luteinizing hormone (LH).
+Dhh, PGDF-A, PGDF-B, GATA-4, and IGF receptor I may also play a role.
+They start to regress from the 20th week.

+Adult-type Leydig cells differentiate in the postnatal testis and are dormant until puberty.
+They originate from Leydig stem cells, which resemble peritubular cells.
+The stem cells express PGDFRα but not LH receptor or steroidogenic enzymes.
+Sertoli cells secrete critical factors (LIF, PDGF-α Dhh) to trigger differentiation into progenitor Leydig cells.
+A combination of growth factors and hormones during puberty (LH, T3, IGF-1, PDGF-α) trigger the progenitor cells to transition into immature Leydig cells, which are elongated and express high levels of steroidogenic enzymes.
+These immature cells turn into adult Leydig cells.
+Once present in a large enough number, the adult Leydig cells do not tend to divide further or be differentiated.
+Still, at least in mice, a mechanism exists to make more through differentiation when all Leydig cells are killed.